ACCESS

 Nara JR(Rapid Service) 90 min.

-The Port of Kobe is close to the downtown area and can be reached on foot.
-Additionally, the Port Liner, the world's first fully automated, driverless new transportation system, is directly connected to Port Terminal, one of Kobe’s major passenger terminals.
+The Port of Kobe is close to downtown and can be reached on foot.
+Additionally, the Port Liner, the world's first fully automated, driverless new transportation system, is directly connected to Port Terminal, one of Kobe’s terminals.
 The Port Liner runs between Sannomiya Station, Kobe’s main terminal station, and Kobe Airport.
-At Sannomiya Station, you can transfer to various modes of transportation such as the JR railway line, subway, private railways, express buses, and local buses, allowing easy access to your sightseeing and shopping destinations.
+At Sannomiya Station, you can transfer to various modes of transportation such as the JR railway line, subway, private railways, express buses, and local buses, giving easy access to your sightseeing and shopping destinations.

 HIGHWAY NETWORK

-The Akashi-Kaikyo Bridge, the 2nd longest world's suspension bridge at 3,911 meters in length, connects Kobe City with Awaji Island.
-From Awaji Island, you can also cross over to the island of Shikoku.
+The Akashi-Kaikyo Bridge, the world's 2nd longest suspension bridge with 3,911 meters in length, connects Kobe and Awaji Island.
+You reach the island of Shikoku through Awaji Island.

 SETO INLAND SEA CRUISE